websockets/ws/doc/ws.md

   - `backlog` {Number} The maximum length of the queue of pending connections.
   - `server` {http.Server|https.Server} A pre-created Node.js HTTP/S server.
   - `verifyClient` {Function} A function which can be used to validate incoming connections.
 See description below.
-(Deprecated: See [Issue #337](https://github.com/websockets/ws/issues/377#issuecomment-462152231))
+(Usage is discouraged: see [Issue #337](https://github.com/websockets/ws/issues/377#issuecomment-462152231))
   - `handleProtocols` {Function} A function which can be used to handle the WebSocket subprotocols.
 See description below.